JacopoMangiavacchi/Swift-TensorFlow-Sample-Notebooks/README.md

 ### Swift Classic 2:2:1 Architecture
 Swift TensorFlow implementation with 1 Hidden Layer with only two neurons and sigmoid activation function.
 This architecure force the model to mimic the following XOR formula: `XOR(x1, x2) = !((x1 & x2) | (!x1 & !x2))`
-This model is pretty slow to converge and need lot's of epoch interaction to converge.
+This model is pretty slow to converge and it needs lots of epoch interactions to converge.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JacopoMangiavacchi/Swift-TensorFlow-Sample-Notebooks/blob/master/XOR_Swift_TensorFlow_2-2-1.ipynb)